rich-murphey/sqlx-actix-chinook-test/README.md

-This is a test case for an actix-web Json REST API server that streams sqlx query results.

-The purpose of this app is to explore streaming SQL query results via an HTTP Json REST method.
+This rust app explores issues regarding streaming SQL query results via an HTTP Json REST method.

 Sqlite shows Segmentation fault (in code that advances the cursor) under high load.
 To reproduce this use: